RafaelGmltd/FPGA_Basics/VGA/README.md

 - **Horizontal Sync (HSYNC)** — Marks the end of a horizontal line
 - **Vertical Sync (VSYNC)** — Marks the end of a frame

-These signals are transmitted through a 15-pin D-SUB connector.

 ---